pantheon-systems/documentation/source/content/guides/php/05-wordpress-sessions.md

 ### Varnish or Caching Is Not Working When a Plugin or Theme That Uses `$_SESSIONS` Is Enabled

 Due to how caching and sessions work, sessions must be uncached to work correctly, and it is impossible to use cached content when there are sessions in place.
-It is best to use a cookie-based solution to avoid a performance hit from uncached session pages.
+It is best to use a cookie-based solution to avoid a performance lag from uncached session pages.

 Evidence of this issue can be detected by inspecting the header.
 The session cookie is always set on every page load: